Do your neighbors complain that your pet barks at their children? If they do, then it’s time to teach it a few basic dog commands.

 So, prior to engaging in dog training, learn to treat energy with calmness.
 Wait for your furry pal to chill out before you lay down the food, put on the leash, or let it run around in the backyard.

 That’s how pups learn that staying calm earns them some fun.
+Alternatively, you could also try adding some treats with a calming effect.

 Positive Reinforcement Dog Training